-68. Refers to resolution ICC-ASP/18/Res.4, which, inter alia, adopted amendments to the procedure set out in ICC-ASP/3/Res.6 for the nomination and election of judges, and amendments to the terms of reference of the Advisory Committee on Nominations of Judges of the International Criminal Court adopted by the Assembly via resolution ICC-ASP/10/Res.5, paragraph 19;

-69. Stresses the importance of nominating and electing as judges, qualified, competent and experienced persons of the highest quality and of high moral character, impartiality and integrity who possess the qualifications required in their respective States for appointment to the highest judicial offices, in accordance with article 36 of the Rome Statute, and for this purpose encourages States Parties to conduct thorough and transparent processes to identify the best candidates;

-70. Stresses the importance of elected judges who have made their solemn undertaking being available to take up their full-time service when the Court's workload so requires;

-71. Welcomes the report of the Bureau on the Advisory Committee on Nominations;

-72. Recalls its decision that the Advisory Committee on Nominations hold its sessions in The Hague or in New York, depending on the cost effectiveness of the particular venue;

-73. Reiterates the importance of interviews with candidates, including by videoconference or similar means, to the effective discharge of its mandate and stresses the responsibility of the nominating States to ensure that candidates attend an interview with the Advisory Committee on Nominations;
+- 73. Refers to resolution ICC-ASP/18/Res.4, which, inter alia, adopted amendments to the procedure set out in ICC-ASP/3/Res.6 for the nomination and election of judges, and amendments to the terms of reference of the Advisory Committee on Nominations of Judges of the International Criminal Court adopted by the Assembly via resolution ICC-ASP/10/Res.5, paragraph 19; - 74.
+Stresses the importance of nominating and electing as judges qualified, competent and experienced persons of the highest quality and of high moral character, impartiality and integrity who possess the qualifications required in their respective States for appointment to the highest judicial offices, in accordance with article 36 of the Rome Statute, and for this purpose encourages States Parties to conduct thorough and transparent processes to identify the best candidates: - 75.
+Stresses the importance of elected judges who have made their solemn undertaking being available to take up their full-time service when the Court's workload so requires; - 76.
+Invites States Parties to consider the compendium of submissions from States Parties, and the reference document of practices that could be taken into account when States Parties are establishing or utilizing national nomination procedures, as prepared by the Advisory Committee on Nominations;18 - 77.
+Recalls its decision that the Advisory Committee on Nominations hold its sessions in The Hague or in New York, depending on the cost effectiveness of the particular venue; - 78.
+Reiterates the importance of interviews with candidates, preferably in-person, or by videoconference or similar means if appropriate, to the effective discharge of its mandate and stresses the responsibility of the nominating States to ensure that candidates attend an interview with the Advisory Committee on Nominations;

+10 R5AV-E-091221

+18 As requested by the Assembly in ICC-ASP/18/Res.4.

-74. Recalls the terms of reference of the Advisory Committee on Nominations of Judges of the International Criminal Court adopted by the Assembly via resolution ICC-ASP/10/Res.5, paragraph 19, as amended via resolution ICC-ASP/18/Res.4, and requests States Parties which may be considering nominations of their nationals as members of the Advisory Committee to bear in mind that the composition of the Committee should reflect, inter alia, "a fair representation of both genders";
+- 79. Recalls the terms of reference of the Advisory Committee on Nominations of Judges of the International Criminal Court adopted by the Assembly via resolution ICC-ASP/10/Res.5, paragraph 19, as amended via resolution ICC-ASP/18/Res.4, and requests States Parties which may be considering nominations of their nationals as members of the Advisory Committee to bear in mind that the composition of the Committee should reflect, inter alia, "a fair representation of both genders"; - 80.
+Welcomes the process established by the Bureau of the Assembly of States Parties for the election of the third Prosecutor of the International Criminal Court and calls upon the Bureau, through transparent and inclusive consultations with States Parties and civil society, and with the feedback of the Committee on the Election of the Prosecutor and the Panel of Experts on the implementation of their mandate, within existing resources, to examine ways to continue strengthening the process by which the Prosecutor is elected; - 81.
+Tasks the Bureau to continue consultations with States Parties, the Court and civil society for the development of a vetting process for all elected ICC officials, and to report to the Assembly ahead of its twenty-first session with a view to adoption of a vetting process as soon as feasible and no later than its twenty-second session, taking into account the ongoing consideration of the relevant IER recommendations, the outcomes of the lessons learnt exercise of the Prosecutor's selection process and the Bureau's review of the due diligence process for candidates for Deputy Prosecutor;